impensavel/essence/docs/XMLEssence.md

 ```

 When a callback returns, any value than cannot be mapped to an *absolute* XPath (otherwise we would do a skip), will be stored.
-Previous values will be overwritten each time the callback is executed.
+Previous values will be overwritten each time the callback returns.

-On map properties, by passing `#<element XPath>` instead of an XPath expression, the stored value registered to that element XPath will be used instead.
+On the map properties, by passing `#<element XPath>` instead of an XPath expression, the stored value registered to that element XPath will be used instead.

 An `EssenceException` will be thrown if the XPath is not registered.